neverfap-deluxe/nfd-api/content/content_podcast/EP_17_is_masturbation_and_orgasm_healthy.md

   - In fact, there are two reasons.
   - (Talk about orgasm and how that affects control)
   - (Talk about how masturbation doesn't help you develop control over your emotions)

+- Tak in terms of coping mechanisms.
+Mastubrtaion in the context of porn addiction is unhealthy, because we use it as an UHC